 Every summer, members of the NYU-Poly faculty open up their labs to allow NYU-Poly, NYU CAS 3+2 and NYU Abu Dhabi undergraduates 10 weeks of hands-on research under faculty mentorship.
-Students work full time in the lab with their faculty mentors on their research topics and also participate in weekly seminars presented by distinguished NYU-Poly faculty.
-In addition, lunches where students can present research to non-specialists and think across disciplines are held as well as special presentations on applying for graduate school complete with resume and statement of purpose critiques.
+Students work full time in the lab with their faculty mentors on their research topics and also participate in weekly seminars presented by distinguished NYU-Poly faculty and staff.
+In addition, lunches where students can present research to non-specialists and think across disciplines are held.
+Special presentations on applying for graduate school complete with resume and statement of purpose critiques are also given.
 At the end of the program, abstracts of the research are published and presented at the New Student Convocation.
 Abstracts from previous years' programs are available below.

 The Summer Research Program was initiated in 2007 by the Office of the Provost.
 Its success has been made possible by the financial support from the Institute’s most loyal and generous donors as well as supplements from the research grants of the mentoring faculty.